-What is Aerotoxic Syndrome and did it happen on your flight?
+What is Aerotoxic Syndrome?
+What happend on your flight?

 You have symptoms during and after a flight and are not feeling well?
-You are even in pain - but your physician can not find a reason?
+There were chemical, pungent smells, oil fumes during taxi, take-off, landing?
+Mist or 'smoke' (fumes) in the cabin?
+You are in pain, have headaches since, are coughing, feeling tired and weak - but your physician can not find a reason?

 You could be suffering from an 'in-door' health issue similar to sick-building-syndrome, and that is: a chemical poisoning.
-If you have been on a flight or several flights recently, or if you are a professional crew member, you could be suffering from 'Aerotoxic Syndrome' after inhaling contaminated cabin air over a long period of time at so called 'low levels' , or you just experienced a 'fume' event during which visible fumes, mist, smoke appeared in the cabin, or felt instantly sick due to strong, pungent, acrid or simply unpleasant odours/ smells.
-'Indoors' - in a confined, sealed space - the aircraft.
+If you have been on a flight or several flights recently, or if you are a professional crew member, you could be suffering from an acute poisoning or even from 'Aerotoxic Syndrome' after long-term chronic exposure to low levels of constantly present fumes from bleed-air fugitive emissions via leaky seals and hydraulic, de-icing and kerosene fumes entering the breathing air of the passenger cabin and cockpit.
 Symptoms you may have, some of them instantly, others may appear days, or even months later:

 Word finding problems